Purdue University ~ Office of Engagement

 - May not be used for transportation to and from clinical practicum.

-- Sign-off of the application by the student/President of Student Organization, Purdue Sponsor and the Community Organization Partner representative are required.
+- Sign-off of the application by the student/President of Student Organization, Purdue Sponsor and the Community Organization Partner representative are required via e-mail.

-- Applications with incomplete signatures will not be considered.
+- Applications with incomplete signatures will not be considered (review and approval of the application, including signatures, are collected electronically via e-mail).

 - Applications received after the above deadlines will be considered if funds are available.